xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

 You can switch between the environments with `conda activate env_name` and `conda deactivate`.
 And you can install packages by `conda install`.
 You also can search whether a package has a conda distribution here: [https://anaconda.org](https://anaconda.org).

-Conda has many channels that collect a catagory of packges, like conda-forge, bioconda, r, etc. You can create your own channel with your packages as well.
-Conda can install most of packages that you need.
-Like R, you can search it on [website](https://anaconda.org) then install it by `conda install -c conda-forge r-base`.
+Conda has many channels that collect a category of packages, like conda-forge, bioconda, r, etc. You can create your own channel with your packages as well.
+Conda can install most of the packages that you need.
+For example, you can install R by conda install -c conda-forge r-base.

 ![conda r base](/assets/images/posts_images/2020-09/conda-r-base.png)

-Conda is a powerful tool to build environment and handle most of tricky things in the environment configuration.
-However, solving environment sometimes costs a lot of time and pops some error that makes me frustrated.
-At least, it pretty useful.
-When I build pipelines with snakemake, it suggests good compatibility with many packages.
+Conda is a powerful tool for building environments and handling most of the tricky things in environment configuration.
+However, solving environment issues can sometimes take a lot of time and can be frustrating when errors occur.
+At least it is very useful.
+When building pipelines with Snakemake, it suggests good compatibility with many packages.

 Highlight it as a checklist: